-Whether or not you take a decongestant or antihistamine depends on your cold or flu symptoms.
-If you have nasal or sinus congestion, then a decongestant can be helpful.
-If you have drainage -- either a runny nose or postnasal drip or itchy watery eyes -- then an antihistamine may be helpful.
+This depends on your symptoms.
+If you have nasal or sinus congestion, then a decongestant can help.
+If you have drainage -- either a runny nose or postnasal drip or itchy, watery eyes -- then an antihistamine could work.

-Decongestants can increase blood pressure and heart rate, and increase the risk of heart attacks and strokes.
-Pseudoephedrine is the primary oral decongestant available.
-In general, if your blood pressure is well controlled with medications, then a decongestant shouldn't be a problem -- as long as you monitor your blood pressure.
-This may not be true with certain types of blood pressure medications.
-Check with your doctor or pharmacist about what may be best for you.
+Pseudoephedrine is the main decongestant taken by mouth that's available.
+In general, if your blood pressure is well controlled with medications, then a decongestant shouldn't be a problem as long as you closely watch your BP.
+This may not be true with certain types of blood pressure drugs, so check with your doctor or pharmacist about what may be best for you.

-#3 How often should I use nasal spray if I have a cold or flu?
+3. How often should I use nasal spray?

-Nasal decongestants work fast to open breathing passages in those with a cold or flu.
-But if you use them for more than three days in a row, you may suffer a "rebound effect" and end up much more congested than you were at the start.
-It is also difficult to get off the medications, so avoid them or use sparingly.
-Some doctors suggest using a saline spray instead of a medicated spray.
-Saline spray works more slowly, but has no rebound effect.
+Nasal decongestants work fast to open your airways.
+But if you use them for more than 3 days in a row, you may end up more stuffy than you were at the start.

-An occasional cough may clear the lung of pollutants and excess phlegm.
-A persistent cough should be diagnosed and treated specifically.
-On the shelf, you'll find numerous cough medicines with various combinations of decongestants, antihistamines, analgesics/antipyretics, cough suppressants, and expectorants.
-Ask your pharmacist which combination, if any, would be right for you.
+On the shelf you'll find tons of cough medicines with a zillion combinations of decongestants, antihistamines, analgesics/antipyretics, cough suppressants, and expectorants.
+Ask your pharmacist which, if any, would be right for you.